danwrong/restler/README.md

 * `client` A http.Client instance if you want to reuse or implement some kind of connection pooling.
 Defaults to empty.
 * `followRedirects` If set will recursively follow redirects.
 Defaults to `true`.
 * `timeout` If set, will emit the timeout event when the response does not return within the said value (in ms)
+* `rejectUnauthorized` If true, the server certificate is verified against the list of supplied CAs.
+An 'error' event is emitted if verification fails.
+Verification happens at the connection level, before the HTTP request is sent.
+Default true.

 Example usage